Becoming a Snowshoeing Trip Leader - Seattle Branch

 PROTOCOLS

-Trip leaders are expected to follow certain protocols to ensure safety and preparedness of the group for the designated trip.
+Trip leaders are expected to follow certain protocols to ensure the safety and preparedness of the group for the designated trip.

 BEFORE TRIP

 - Verify from the sign-up sheet that each member has a waiver on file and their emergency contact is current.
+Use the roster to find this information and save a copy or print emergency contacts for your participants.

 - If the original trip must be changed (weather or avalanche conditions) update the activity listing and persons signed up for the trip.